HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_configuration/cfg_webcontent_auth_env/wcm_config_ephox_custom.md

 ## Using a custom configuration with TinyMCE editor in the WCM authoring portlet

-!!!note "Notes"
-    - These customization steps only apply to the Enhanced editor used in the HCL WCM authoring portlet.
-    - If working in a clustered deployment, run these steps on the primary node only.
-Re-sync the cluster when steps are complete.
+These customization steps only apply to the Enhanced editor used in the HCL WCM authoring portlet.
+If you are working in a clustered deployment, run these steps on the primary node only.
+Then, re-sync the cluster after the steps are completed.

 1. The TinyMCE editor uses a custom configuration file that is named tiny_config.jsp to set custom parameters for the toolbar.
 Copy your custom configuration file to wp_profile_root\PortalServer\wcm\shared\app\config\tinymce.

-    !!!note
-        Sample configurations can be found in PortalServer_root\wcm\prereq.wcm\wcm\config\templates\shared\app\config\tinymce.
+    - Sample configurations can be found in PortalServer_root\wcm\prereq.wcm\wcm\config\templates\shared\app\config\tinymce.

 2. Open a command prompt.
 3. Run the following command from the wp_profile_root/ConfigEngine directory: